Spec Ops: The Line: Narrative design

 The developers drew inspiration from multiple media.
 The set-up and the game's foundation was inspired by Heart of Darkness, whose story reveals the changes a person undergoes in chaotic times.
 The relationship between Walker and his squad mates was inspired by HBO's Generation Kill, and the post-war traumatic experience suffered by Walker was inspired by Jacob's Ladder.
 The story of the Tower of Babel was also an inspiration for the game.
 The story was originally set to be written by several German writers, but they were later replaced by American writers Richard Pearsey, who had worked on TimeGate Studios' Section 8, and Walt Williams, who had previously worked on other 2K projects including BioShock 2 and Mafia II.
 One of the game's core features is violence, but the team hoped that it would not be "cheesy" or excessive.
 This led the team to focus on creating the game's storyline to motivate players to take the actions they choose.
 Writing the story became uncomfortable and rough for Williams as time progressed, due to the game's dark themes.

-The game was designed to be a third-person shooter so that players can see the three characters change and evolve as it progresses, and that the perspective differentiates the game from others shooters in the market.
 The game was meant to feature narrative gameplay, in which the game was to be played without any cutscenes so that the entire story would be told through gameplay sequences only.
 However, the idea was downplayed as the development team realized that having cutscenes helps players to be more emotionally connected and allowed the team to create dramatic scripted sequences.